saadahmed388/readability_score/README.md

 # readability_score
-Calculate the various readability scores pf a textual data
+Calculate the various readability scores of a textual data